nkurniansyah/Hypertension_PRS/README.md

 MVP](https://pubmed.ncbi.nlm.nih.gov/30578418/)) with MVP standing for Million Veteran Program.

-The summary statistics provided in this repository were selected from those in the complete GWAS based on clumping parameter below, where we used the multi-ethnic TOPMed dataset used in the paper as an LD reference panel.
+The summary statistics provided were selected from those in the complete GWAS based on clumping parameter below, where we used the multi-ethnic TOPMed dataset used in the paper as an LD reference panel.
 To select the specific tuning parameter (LD parameters,